lab234-prog/26-ECSE395-lab234/Weekly project log/README.md

 # Overview
-This repositry is ?????? and the purpose of this repositry is???
+This repository is a weekly log and the purpose of this repository is to keep work accountability towards the semester project

 # Table of Content
 | Weeks   | What we did                                                                             |